| Title: | Estimating Infection Rates from Serological Data |

 print_graph |

-whether to display the log-likelihood curve graph in the course of running |
+whether to display the log-likelihood curve graph

 ... |